 The GII relies on a mix of quantitative hard data (58 indicators), a composite indicators/index data (19 indicators) and survey qualitative data (five indicators).
 Indicators are often correlated with population, gross domestic product (GDP), or some other size-related factor such as total trade; they require scaling by some relevant size indicator for economy comparisons to be valid.
-All 82 indicators were normalized to numbers between the [0, 100] range, with higher scores representing better outcomes (in cases where the original data had higher values indicating a deterioration, the scaling/normalization inverts the deterioration indication from the high values (in the original data) for consistency purposes, i.e. in order to be consistent with all other indicators where high scores represent better outcomes).
+All 82 indicators were normalized to numbers between the [0, 100] range, with higher scores representing better outcomes (in cases where the original data had higher values indicating a deterioration, the scaling/normalization inverts the deterioration indication from the high values (in the original data) for consistency purposes, i.e. in order to be consistent with all other indicators where high scores represent better outcomes).30

 This index serves as a useful tool for cross country comparisons and is frequently updated to accommodate for changes and fluctuations.
 Nevertheless, some of its components may not tell the full innovation story of developing countries.
-For instance, Innovation Linkages in the Business Sophistication pillar comprises university/industry research collaboration, state of cluster development, Gross Expenditure on R&D (GERD) financed by abroad, joint venture/strategic alliance deals and patent families filed at least three offices.
-These are usually deficient in developing countries, where instead, one is likely to find evidence of informal collaborative innovation governance mechanisms.
-Our work looks for this evidence and incorporates it to complete the picture of innovation in developing countries, Africa in our case.
+For instance, the Innovation Linkages category, in the Business Sophistication pillar, comprises university/industry research collaboration, state of cluster development, gross expenditure on R&D (GERD) financed by abroad, joint venture/strategic alliance deals, and patent families filed at three or more offices.
+These are usually deficient in developing countries where, instead, one is likely to find evidence of informal collaborative innovation governance mechanisms.
+Our work looks for this evidence and incorporates it to complete the picture of innovation in developing countries, specifically Africa.

-Innovation as a pillar of the World Bank Knowledge Index
+Innovation as a pillar of World Bank knowledge indexes